BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 imread = pft.imread
 ```

+Waiting .............sending incremental file list</br>
+./</br>
+folder/</br>
+folder/filename001.tif</br>

+sent 65,467 bytes  received 65 bytes  43,688.00 bytes/sec</br>
+total size is 65,220  speedup is 1.00

-## Step 2: Work with your data
+## Step 5: Work with your data

-1. you can list files on the cluster
+1. you can list files locally available on the cluster

    ```python
    pft.list_files()
    ```

-   ['/scratch/ws/0/tkorten-cache/is36zwh_',</br>
-   '/scratch/ws/0/tkorten-cache/test',</br>
-   '/scratch/ws/0/tkorten-cache/test/blobs19.tif',</br>
-   '/scratch/ws/0/tkorten-cache/test/measurements.csv']
+   ['/scratch/ws/0/username-cache/is36zwh_',</br>
+   '/scratch/ws/0/username-cache/folder',</br>
+   '/scratch/ws/0/username-cache/folder/filename001.tif']

+   note: the folder with the cryptic name (`is36zwh_`) is a temporary folder created and managed by `pft`.

-2. you can read image data:
+2. you can read single images:

    ```Python
    image = imread("folder/filename001.tif")
    ```

+   note that this is fast after syncing, while it will be slow the first time you do this without syncing.

-3. you can read all images:
+3. you can read all `.tif` images:

    ```Python
    images = []